 Whether you’re looking for the perfect attraction to keep children entertained over a boring weekend or a range of activities for kids over school holidays…we’ve found the best Singapore attractions for families.
 We’ve put together the ultimate guide, full of thrilling family-friendly attractions, across the city.
-Here are 45 of the best things to do with kids in Singapore.
+Here are 47 of the best things to do with kids in Singapore this season.

 One of the best new kids activities in Singapore is the Kids In The Room Escape Room.
 The educational escape room concept, originating from South Korea, is designed for children aged six to 13 and their families, including grandparents, to work together.
 It focuses on problem-solving, teamwork, effective communication, and building other skills through an interactive game and role-play at Marina Square.
 Definitely, a top activity for families to do together!